ScripturalStudies

 Accepted Jews and Gentiles alike.

-Based on Jesus' way of thinking and character, it is difficult to imagine him to be the type who would want His followers to keep a religious ritual (ceremony), just to prove their appreciation for his sacrifice!
+Based on Jesus' way of thinking and character, it becomes difficult to imagine him as the type who would want His followers to keep a religious ritual or ceremony, just to prove their appreciation for his sacrifice!
+In rebuking their religious elders, Jesus said of their man-made rituals and traditions, "This people honours me with their lips, but their heart is far from me."
+(Matt 15:8 ESV) Religious rituals and ceremonies will, sooner or later, become lip service!

-Communion as practiced in Churches today is nothing more than a RITUAL of eating a tiny piece of bread and sipping some wine.
+Communion as practiced by many Churches today is nothing more than a RITUAL of eating a tiny piece of bread and sipping some wine.
 What does it do?
-In itself, it does NOTHING to seriously change one’s character or make one closer to Jesus Christ, which is a believer's highest goal.
+In itself, it does "nothing" to seriously change one’s character or make one closer to God and Jesus Christ, which is a believer's highest goal.

 Rituals are easier and more convenient to follow than full obedience to Christ.
 They are easier than daily praying, reading, meditating, studying, and "Walking by faith."
 (2 Cor 5:7)

-All traditions and ceremonies in Israel have become spiritual realities for all believers under the New Covenant.
+Add to this that ALL traditions and ceremonies in Israel under the old law have become spiritual realities for all believers under the New Covenant.
 Here's a short list:

 The Circumcision is of the heart (Rom 2:29)